wochap/hints/README.md

 ### Sway

-1. Ydotool won't work as expected if mouse acceleration for the ydotool vistual devices is not disabled.
+1. Ydotool won't work as expected if mouse acceleration for the ydotool virtual devices is not disabled.

-Find the ydotoold mouse virual device
+Find the ydotoold mouse virtual device

 ```
 > swaymsg -t get_inputs